dziabak/devjobs-web-app/README.md

 - **TypeScript Mastery**: Navigating the TypeScript landscape in this project was an enlightening journey.
 Initial hiccups, stemming from inconsistent usage, eventually paved the way for a profound appreciation.
 TypeScript ceased to be a mere type-checker, evolving into a robust ally, enhancing code clarity, and reshaping my coding mindset.

-- **Navigating API Complexity**: Dealing with APIs, using Fetch and Firebase, presented intricate challenges like pagination and search result storage.
+- **Navigating API Complexity**: Dealing with APIs (using Firebase API endpoint), presented intricate challenges like pagination and search result storage.
 Despite less-than-perfect solutions, each obstacle was a lesson in nuanced API interactions.
 React Router emerged as a key player, offering structured navigation for effective problem-solving.

 - **Third-Party Wisdom Integration**: Recognizing the limitations of my bespoke solutions, the integration of the ts-hooks library emerged as a pivotal decision.
 This choice emphasized the practicality of leveraging community-backed expertise.
 Third-party libraries not only refined project functionality but also signaled a shift towards collaborative and efficient development practices.